You are here

 The pathway for gradual exposure is Ski for Fun.
 Ski for Sport.
 Ski for Life.

 The MYSL's "Ski for Fun" program is SkiSparks.
 It sparks a passion for cross-country skiing, engages families, and creates community.
 Cost and time commitment are low.
 Equipment investment is relatively small and low maintenance.
 But we also ask parents to volunteer.
 Our game-based curriculum can turn a parent-with-skis into a youth coach.
-Involving parents as volunteers (coaching or non-coaching) when the task are simple set up a club's volunteer base.
+Involving parents as volunteers (coaching or non-coaching) when the tasks are simple set up a club's volunteer base.
 SkiSparks meetings are not "lessons", they are club-based community events.
 When the family is involved, a child will likely continue skiing.
-And with lots of parents around, there's support for kids kids whose parents can't make the commitment.
+And with lots of parents around, there's support for kids whose parents can't make the commitment.

 "Ski for Sport" programs like the MYSL's Skiwerx, teach skiing as a sport and focus on training and racing skill development.
 Most other sports have this phase (think traveling soccer for 9-13 year olds), but skiing in the Midwest has lacked it.
 Skiers at this level ski for 12-14 weeks per winter, pay a higher program fee (for certified coaches), own or rent waxable classic and skating skis, and get to try racing.